SMUnlimited/AMAI/README.md

 As was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601 (Site is now down)

+# How to Play
+AMAI release comes with the standard AI scripts pre-built for you.

+It is suggested to create a subfolder in your "maps" folder like "maps\AMAI" and copy the maps you intend to use AMAI with there.
+For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of official maps.

+Use *InstallTFTtoMap*, or *InstallROCtoMap*, or *InstallVAITFTtoMap* to install AMAI to maps e.g `InstallTFTToMap.bat "C:\mymap.w3m"`

+Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on towerdefence or such, it will make no difference on such custom maps.

+Note: You can use `AMAI.exe` to install AMAI to maps but you must have run `MPQEditor htsize "C:\mymap.w3m" 64` to garuantee the AI will be installed correctly.
+The above mechanisms do this for you.

+After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.

-# Requirements
+# Build Requirements
-You must install perl (via `strawberry` or `activestate`).
+To build scripts yourselves or make custom changes you must install perl (via `strawberry` or `activestate`).
-Additionally you need to install the *Tk* module if you want to run the Strategy Manager UI Client.
+Additionally you need to install the *Tk* module if you want to run the **Strategy Manager UI Client** as described in the manual.
-`Activestate` uses the package manager, while `strawberry` you need to use the CPAN client to install a module.
+`Activestate` uses the package manager to install modules, while `strawberry` you need to use the CPAN client to install a module.

 Tested with strawbery perl 5.30 and Tk 804.034